datacamp/courses-introduction-to-python/chapter4.md

 test_function("print", 2, incorrect_msg = "Print out `np_height_m` with `print(np_height_m)`.")

 success_msg("Nice!
-In the blink of an eye, Numpy performs multiplications on more than 1000 height measurements.")
+In the blink of an eye, `numpy` performs multiplications on more than 1000 height measurements.")
 ```

 --- type:NormalExercise lang:python xp:100 skills:2 key:689fdbc950